telerik/fiddler-everywhere-docs/user-guide/settings/https.md

 ### Capture HTTPS traffic

 The option defines if Fiddler Everywhere should capture HTTPS traffic or skip it.
 By default, this option is disabled.
-To enable the HTTPS traffic capturing, firstly you need to confirm whetherthe root certificate trusted first.
+To enable the HTTPS traffic capturing, first you need to confirm whether the root certificate is trusted.
 If it is trusted you can simply enable the capture option.

 ### Export Root Certificate to Desktop and Trust Certificate